shaswatsingh19/shaswatsingh19/README.md

 - 👯 I’m looking to collaborate on **Web development and Data science**

-- 📝 I regulary write articles on [https://medium.com/@AllMightyDaemon](https://medium.com/@AllMightyDaemon)
+- 📝 I sometime write articles on [https://medium.com/@AllMightyDaemon](https://medium.com/@AllMightyDaemon)

 - 💬 Ask me about **python and video editing**